TeamDev-IP/JxBrowser-Gallery/desktop-angular-dashboard/README.md

 # Desktop Angular Dashboard with JxBrowser

-This project demonstrates how to create a cross-platform desktop application with a Java backend and a modern web frontend using [Angular UI](https://angular.dev/) with [Tailwind CSS](https://tailwindcss.com/).
+This project demonstrates how to create a cross-platform desktop application with a Java backend and a modern web frontend using [Angular UI][angular] with [Tailwind CSS][tailwind].

 The application represents a dashboard that displays various metrics, charts, and activity feeds.
 Here's how the dashboard looks like: